annu12340/DocAtHome/README.md

 ### 1. Became an AI companion for those in quarantine

+“Connectedness is important to all humans, so I think we are all at risk [of loneliness during quarantine],”
+       -   Deborah Roth Ledley, PhD, a licensed psychologist in Pennsylvania

  The new reality of prolonged quarantine period and lack of socialization with other family members, friends and managing the fear of contracting the virus and worry about people close to us who are particularly vulnerable, are all challenging for each one of us.
-This present environment in the country has increased stress and anxiety amongst the citizens.
+While the physical impact of COVID-19 can be assessed and treated, the mental impact is often ignored.
+Many people are experiencing emotional breakdowns and having depression.
+The new reality of prolonged quarantine period and lack of socialization are adding up the mental struggle. **More than 50% of those suffering from mental health issues are not seeking treatment, due to social stigma.** This present environment in the country has increased stress and anxiety amongst the citizens.

 Introducing to you Jessica, your very own AI companion.
-Jessica can help you overcome your isolation and loneliness
+Jessica can help you overcome your isolation and loneliness.
 ![c1](https://user-images.githubusercontent.com/43414928/90967560-7987f200-e4fe-11ea-921a-94b26de0f800.png)
 ![c2](https://user-images.githubusercontent.com/43414928/90967561-7a208880-e4fe-11ea-9af4-7e0862353de2.png)

 ### 2. Provide a connecting medium for doctors and patients

-Sometimes a chatbot might not be enough.
+But sometimes a chatbot might not be enough.
 You might need to seek professional help The fear of traveling has resulted in the hampering of checkups of many people.
 Doc@home, helps patients to take their routine checkups from the comfort of their homes without the scare of the virus.
 It helps any patient to connect with the doctor of their choice, from the list of available doctors, and book an appointment according to their convenience either in offline or online mode.

 The app has 2 portals, one for the patients requiring the appointment, and the doctors available for consultation.
 The patients can enter their medical history, any undergoing medication, etc which can be viewed by the doctor if he/she confirms their appointment.
 The index page of the patient and the doctor shows all their upcoming consultations.
 The doctor is notified if there are any patients requiring their appointment, and have the option to either confirm or deny, which causes a corresponding notification to be sent to the patient.
 The doctor can also send the prescription with detailed feedback to the patient after consultation, along with the consultation fee to be paid.
 The patient can view the feedback in the history tab of their portal, which also provides the facility to pay the consultation fee by redirecting them to the Google Pay web page.